MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Update-MgUserSettingRegionalAndLanguageSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-AUTHORINGLANGUAGES <IMicrosoftGraphLocaleInfo\[]>: Prioritized list of languages the user reads and authors in.Returned by default.
+`AUTHORINGLANGUAGES <IMicrosoftGraphLocaleInfo[]>`: Prioritized list of languages the user reads and authors in.Returned by default.
 Not nullable.
   - `[DisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
   - `[Locale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
 For example, 'en-us'.
 The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.

-BODYPARAMETER `<IMicrosoftGraphRegionalAndLanguageSettings>`: regionalAndLanguageSettings
+`BODYPARAMETER <IMicrosoftGraphRegionalAndLanguageSettings>`: regionalAndLanguageSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AuthoringLanguages <IMicrosoftGraphLocaleInfo[]>]`: Prioritized list of languages the user reads and authors in.Returned by default.
 Not nullable.
     - `[DisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
     - `[Locale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
 For example, 'en-us'.
 The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.